 1

-Basic is $29/month and works for stores under ~$5,000/month in revenue with one operator and no need for analytics.
+Basic is $29/month (annual) and works for stores under ~$5,000/month in revenue with two or fewer staff accounts and no need for built-in analytics.

 2